OneEntry/reactnative-shop-demo/documentations/OrderFlow.md

 - The [OrderForm] component retrieves the form structure for the order from the CMS.
    - This includes all fields that can be filled out by the user and will later be saved with the order.
 - Pay attention to the **date field**.
 It implements an attribute of the interval type from the CMS.
 It allows for flexible customization of defining delivery time slots.
-- You can find related components and hooks here: `src/components/content/PrepareOrderScreen/Calendar`.
-Start with the component [DatePickerModal].
+- Study this component to understand the intervals - [DatePickerModal].
 - As the user fills out the form, the entered data is dynamically added to the order in **Redux**.

 ---